DECA

 The CORE DECA experience is competition.
 All members will attend the District Competition.
 Mark these dates on your calendar:

-• International Conference Orlando, FL: April 25–30, 2025 (*This trip leaves during April school break)
+- International Conference Atlanta, GA: April 25–29, 2026 (*This trip leaves during April school break)

 What are the options in DECA?
 Check the DECA Opportunities Calendar.
 All students can build their transferable skills by choosing DECA activities that match their interests.
 A few upcoming opportunities:

-• Stock Market Game: Happening now through December.
+- Stock Market Game: Every year from September through December.
 Teams of 1-3 DECA members work together to manage an investment portfolio of stocks, bonds, and mutual funds.
-Students can email Mrs. Wheeler by October 18 to sign up.

-• Virtual Business Challenge Round 1: Test your skills in one or all of the online business simulations: Entrepreneurship, Fashion, Restaurant, Hotel, Sports, Personal Finance, Retailing, and Accounting.
-Session runs October 15–25.
-Details will be posted in Google Classroom tomorrow!
+- Virtual Business Challenge: Test your skills in one or all of the online business simulations: Entrepreneurship, Fashion, Restaurant, Hotel, Sports, Personal Finance, Retailing, and Accounting.
+Sessions run in October and January.

 What are transferable skills?